winitzki/scall/roadmap.md

 - Implement parsing enhancements, without changing normal forms.
 (See below.)
 - Implement a type-checker that can modify the expression being type checked.
 The new expression may have some arguments inserted and some type annotations inserted, etc.
 - Implement "one-step" type inference for ∀-spines using that feature.
 (Not sure whether also λ-spines are required for this to work.)
 Modify the do-notation by using type inference.
 - Implement some more beta-reducing rules.
 For example, `Integer/clamp (Integer/clamp x) = Integer/clamp x`, distribute functions such as `List/head` over `if/then/else` when there is opportunity to simplify, or some more rules for `Natural` number operations.
 I documented some possible new rules in the scall source code.
+For example, also `(if a then b else c).d` in case `b` and `c` are literal records, or `Integer/negate (Integer/negate x) = x`.
-- Automatically insert values of the unit type `{}` when needed, similarly to the one-step type inference.
+- At type-checking stage, automatically insert values of the unit type `{}` when needed, similarly to the one-step type inference.
 Values of the type `{}` will be also inserted when their type was computed depending on previous values.
 Similarly, insert values of equality types.
 - Each expression has a built-in "type annotation" field that may be initially empty.
 Implement the beta-reducer that can use the type information.
 If type information is not present, certain "type-sensitive" beta-reductions will not be performed (but others will be).
+For example, implement the reduction `{ a = x.a } = x` when `x` is a record containing the single field `a`, and similarly with `merge`.
+Make sure we can symbolically validate monoid laws, state monad laws, etc., which we can't do without such reduction rules.
+This is low priority because those kinds of reductions are only seen under lambda and not when evaluating concrete literal values.
+- Revisit the standard library's `List` module and implement a better choice of a `List` index built-in.
+Maybe slicing or direct indexing?
+Try avoiding the explosion of normal forms.
 - Implement more features for dependent type checking.
-Add a "value context" to the typechecker.
+Add a "value context" to the typechecker and to the beta reducer.
 (See below.)
 - Enable row and column polymorphism according to [this issue](https://github.com/dhall-lang/dhall-lang/issues/1381).
 See if the standard tests still pass.
 - Figure out if my definition of the `freeVar` judgment is correct (do we allow only zero de Bruijn index values?).
 - Implement widening on union values. `(x : U).(V)` is valid if `V` has the type constructor of the same type as used for `x : U`.
 - Document the import system in the standard documentation (I had a branch in `winitzki/dhall-lang` about that).
 Or, add an "implementation note" document.
 Currently, the import system is less clearly documented than other parts.
-- Fully document the JSON, the YAML, and the TOML export.
+- Fully document the JSON, the YAML, and the TOML export as it is actually implemented (in Haskell).
 - Implement "lightweight bindings" for Python, Rust, Java as an exercise?
 - Implement an IntelliJ plugin for fully-featured Dhall IDE.
 - Implement more features in the VSCode plugin for Dhall and dhall-language-server.
 - Enhance the Dhall grammar for better error reporting.
-- Implement the Dhall grammar via tree-sitter or via an Earley parser.
+- Implement the Dhall grammar via tree-sitter or via an Earley parser?
+- Try normalization-by-evaluation for speedup.
 - Implement native code overrides for Dhall expressions, dynamic loading from JAR by SHA256.
 - Use `SymbolicGraph` to implement a shim for the `fastparse` parsing framework so that parsers are stack-safe.
 Alternatively, use `TailCalls` in the output type of the parsers.
 (Will that work?
 Probably not.)
 - Export to Scala source: the exported value must be a Scala expression that evaluates to the normal form of the Dhall value, in a Scala representation.
 - Export to JVM code and run to compute the normal form?
 (JIT compiler; perhaps only for literal values of ground types.)
 - Prevent explosion of normal forms; implement automatic stopping for normal form expansion under lambda or whenever they grow exponentially beyond a certain limit.
+- Implement an alternative to `merge` as a pattern-matching function utilizing both row and column subtyping as appropriate.
+- Enable `assert` for types and kinds.

 ## Parsing enhancements